Aftermath: 19 - A Borrower of the Night (2020)

 No he won’t.
 Hermann ought to be as accurate as possible.

-He’ll probably say, “Door,” with an imperious tone, and point at the thing.
+He’ll say, “Door,” with an imperious tone, and point at the thing.
 Hermann will shut his door.
 Then Newton will say, “Out with it, man.
 I haven’t got all day.”

 “I’m aware,” Hermann will reply, sitting.